leosantosss/HACKAI2026/README.md

 # Vizzion: AI-Powered Spatial Awareness for the Visually Impaired

-# WINNER THE TEXAS INSTRUMENTS TRACK AT HACKAI 💻
+# WINNER OF THE TEXAS INSTRUMENTS TRACK AT HACKAI 💻

 ![Vizzion Workflow](assets/workflow.png)